Fluffy and moist easy vegan apple loaf. Delicious topped with yoghurt and caramelised apples! Gluten-free and refined sugar free variations.

 To make the loaf gluten free, substitute the plain flour for a blend of almond meal and rice flour.
 The almond meal helps keep the loaf moist but is denser than regular flour so makes the loaf a little more dense.
 The below loaf was gluten free and, as you can see, it’s still pretty fluffy!

 To make the loaf refined sugar free, simply use coconut sugar instead of regular cane sugar.
 I used coconut sugar for all the loaves in this blog post.
-Liquid sweeteners wouldn’t work well for this recipe as they tend to weigh down baked goods and make them very dense.
+Liquid sweeteners will NOT work well for this recipe as they tend to weigh down baked goods and make them very dense.

 I hope you enjoy this recipe!